komailbutt/Job-Placement-Prediction-Model/README.md

 # Job-Placement-Prediction-Model
 This project is a machine learning–based model designed to predict whether a student will be placed in a job based on their academic and cognitive performance.
 The notebook includes data preprocessing, exploratory data analysis (EDA), model building, and evaluation.
+Logistic Regression is used as a model.
+Model binary file is also created using Pickle for deployment purpose.